-This command is used to export the reception and transmission of C-RP-ADV and the RP-SET change.
-As to the change of static RP, no debugging information will be exported at present.
+This command is used to exinterface the reception and transmission of C-RP-ADV and the RP-SET change.
+As to the change of static RP, no debugging information will be exinterfaceed at present.

-4.1.52. debug ip pim-sm entry
+4.1.51 debug ip pim-sm entry

-To export the creation and update of (\,\,rp), (\,g), (s,g,rpt) and (s,g,spt) and their simultaneous change of them at the time of RP change, run the first one of the following two commands.
+To exinterface the creation and update of (\,\,rp), (\,g), (s,g,rpt) and (s,g,spt) and their simultaneous change of them at the time of RP change, run the first one of the following two commands.